pop-os/libcosmic-book/src/tasks.md

             self.counter += 1;
             self.counter_text = format!("Clicked {} times", self.counter);

-            // Wait for 3 seconds in the background, and then request to decrease the counter. return cosmic::task::future(async move {
+            // Await for 3 seconds in the background, and then request to decrease the counter. return cosmic::task::future(async move {
                 tokio::time::sleep(Duration::from_millis(3000)).await;
                 Message::Decrease